puzzmo-com/blog.puzzmo.com/content/posts/2024/04/17/q4-changelog/index.md

 #### Partner Subsites

+[Puzzmo got acquired](https://www.hearst.com/-/hearst-newspapers-acquires-puzzle-games-platform-puzzmo) before launch!
+This gave us the option to move more of Puzzmo to be free, interestingly enough, but also brought a whole world of opportunities in providing games to newspapers and magazines.
+So, we went from a goal of "newspaper like games" to actually shipping in papers at launch.

-We shipped Puzzmo with a whitelabel-like system that allows for nuanced theming support for folks who we want to work with.
+To handle partnerships, we shipped Puzzmo with a whitelabel-like system that allows for nuanced theming support for folks who we want to work with.
 This means custom design work, custom themes, unique leaderboards - and the potential for unique games, puzzles or editorials to run.
 We built a lot of small configurable tweaks in the Studio to get everything copacetic across teams where the only contact can be sales folks on each side:

 ![An example of a partner admin change](partners.png)